Say Hi to Vinayak Joshi.

 Here is one such social media page documenting the city’s people, places and their beautiful, inspiring stories.

 Here is the story of Vinayak Joshi.
 We all have known him as an actor, radio jockey, and also a fitness enthusiast.
-His show ‘Aithalakadi Morning’ on Radio city 91.1 was the popular in Bengaluru and everyone loved it.
+His show ‘Aithalakadi Morning’ on Radio city 91.1 was a popular show in Bengaluru and everyone loved it.

 His recent web series ‘Joselay’ under his home production banner Joshi Chitra is a compilation of many inspirational stories from across the country.